SaraMehlis/Chilled-Beans/README.md

 - Python
 - Django
 - ElephantSQL Postgres Database
+This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.
+To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
+  - Click **Create New Instance** to start a new database.
+  - Provide a name (this is commonly the name of the project: chilled-beans).
+  - Select the **Tiny Turtle (Free)** plan.
+  - You can leave the **Tags** blank.
+  - Select the **Region** and **Data Center** closest to you.
+  - Once created, click on the new database name, where you can view the database URL and Password.
-- Cloudinary - All user submitted recipe photos are uploaded to cloudinary
+- Cloudinary - All user submitted recipe photos are uploaded to cloudinary This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.
+To obtain your own Cloudinary API key, create an account and log in.
+  - For *Primary interest*, you can choose *Programmable Media for image and video API*.
+  - Optional: *edit your assigned cloud name to something more memorable*.
+  - On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
+  - Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.
 - GitPod development environment used
 - GitHub used for version control and code hosting
 - GitHub Projects used for Agile Methodology